spianoDev/responsiveVexFlow/README.md

 }

 ```
-### Links to supporting documents are in red in the paragraph text
+### Links to supporting documents are red in the paragraph text

 ![Link Example](images/VexFlow-Links.png)